 Writing About Reading

-When preparing to write an opinion, persuasive, or argumentative piece, teachers often ask students to generate a list of reasons to support a position.
-However, the lists students typically generate are not of reasons, but rather of details.
+When preparing to write a persuasive or argumentative piece, teachers typically ask students to generate a list of reasons to support a position.
+However, the lists students typically generate are not of reasons, but rather of individual details.

 Imagine a student made a list of details in support of wearing school uniforms.
 On his list, he might include:

-- We’d eliminate peer pressure because everybody wouldn’t have to wear the trendy clothes.
+- We’d eliminate peer pressure because everybody wouldn’t have to wear trendy clothes.

 - We would have a faster morning routine because you only have one outfit choice.

-- You wouldn’t have “cool” versus “uncool kid” stigma because everyone is wearing the same outfit.
+- You wouldn’t have a “cool” versus “uncool kid” stigma because everyone is wearing the same outfit.

 It doesn’t matter whether that list was generated by research or personal background knowledge.
 Either way, it’s just a list of details.
 The fact that the morning routine is faster is a specific detail.
 There is little else to say.
 In order to identify reasons, students need to look at their lists and combine several details.
 They need to look for similar ideas that fit a broader category.
 This would then become a reason that can be developed into a paragraph.
 For example:

-Additional details like: easily spotting kids on a field trip, preventing gangs from using clothes as markers, and spotting intruders in a building within a third reason that they help increase security and decrease violence.
+- REASON 3: Group the examples of easily spotting kids on a field trip, preventing gangs from using clothes as markers, and spotting intruders in a building within a third reason that they help increase security and decrease violence.

 In summary, a single reason should be broad enough to serve as a topic sentence.
 The rest of the paragraph is then specifics, details, and examples that prove that statement.
-To achieve this, teachers need to first ask students to generate a list of facts and details (based on background knowledge or collected from research).
-Then, they need to model how to cluster similar details to infer reasons.
+To achieve this, teachers need to first teach students how to generate a list of facts and details (based on background knowledge or collected from research).
+Then, they need to model how to combine similar details to infer reasons.

-Stacey Rubin, middle school teacher at South Bend Hebrew Day School (South Bend, IN), shared how she helped her students sort and prioritize reasons.
-She provided this tangible sorting activity to prepare her students to write argumentative essays.
+Stacey Rubin, a middle school teacher at South Bend Hebrew Day School (South Bend, IN), shared photos of her students executing the genetic engineering sort of details to prepare her students to write argumentative essays.